-Now that the "easy-credit" party is well and truly over and businesses are facing uncertainty in the face of a weak UK economy, there will likely be extraordinary opportunities for entrepreneurs to buy distressed businesses.
+Now that the 'easy-credit' party is over and businesses are facing uncertainty in the face of a faltering UK economy, there will likely be extraordinary opportunities for entrepreneurs to buy distressed businesses.

 So why buy a distressed business?

 Only buy a struggling business if you understand exactly why the business is currently in trouble, you know how to turn it around, and you have an exit strategy.

 The one important myth to dispel is that the purchase of a troubled business is a bargain.
 The old adage that "if it looks too good to be true, it usually is" applies here.